simplesquid/laravel-vend-sdk/README.md

 php artisan vendor:publish --provider="SimpleSquid\LaravelVend\VendServiceProvider"
 ```

+## OAuth Authorisation

+Should you wish to make use of the OAuth authorisation method, you will need to register your application on the [Vend Developer page](https://developers.vendhq.com/) and set the redirect URI to the value of `route('vend.oauth.request')`.

+You will then need to copy the client ID and secret to your environment variables.
+You will also need to create an implementation of `\SimpleSquid\LaravelVend\VendTokenManager` to store and retrieve the access token (it is recommended to be saved in your database).

+Finally, direct your user to `route('vend.oauth.request')` in order to request access.
+The access token will be saved upon the user's successful return to your application, and they will be redirected to the previous page.

 ## Usage

 An example use case is shown below.
 The `VendRequestJob` handles both rate limiting and refreshes of the OAuth token.